 The inclusion of these projects in the MTP and STIP led the North Carolina Turnpike Authority (NCTA) to initiate the implementation of the I-485 and U.S. 74 Express Lanes Network.

-Additional public outreach for the U.S. 74 projects is anticipated later in 2018.
+Additional public outreach for the U.S. 73 projects is anticipated in 2019.

 More information regarding these projects is available on the project websites: